buyiyihu/dotfiles/README.md

 ## Refrence

-*Below are most of the posts and repos I have stydied from.
+*Below are most of the posts and repos I have studied from.
 Thanks to the great minds!*

 ### Posts
 https://github.com/webpro/dotfiles